Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 }
 ```

 The variable a in the code snippet above is of type *s64, default initialized to 0.
 Then we give it the value 5.
 In line (1) its memory is freed, at which point it is called a _dangling pointer_: it no longer points to its memory location.
-However in Jai a still knows its address and contained value (??).
+However in Jai it still knows its address and contained value.
 If you really want to be sure the value has been erased, you can assign the `null` value to the pointer, as in line (2).

 ## 10.5 Casting to pointer types
 Because a pointer type is like any other type, you can cast a variable to that type, like this: